All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/README.md

 # AICS - All IISER Cubing Society

-A repository to just simply store the rules and guidelines, and maybe other stuff, and serve them onto a site.
+The website of AICS, to store and display event details, rules and guidelines, and other info.

 Site: https://all-iiser-cubing-society.github.io/